 6. In the Channel Format field, choose mono if you want a mono track, stereo if you want a stereo track, and split mono if you want to create separate mono tracks.

-7. In the Source Tracks field, choose the tracks or output bus(es) that the soft synth tracks are using (usually the main outputs).
+7. In the Sources list, choose the tracks or output bus(es) that the soft synth tracks are using (usually the main outputs).

-8. In the Mix Enables field, make sure all choices are selected.
+8. Under Mix and Render, make sure all choices are selected.

 9. Click OK.Cakewalk creates new audio tracks from the outputs you selected.
 When you’re through converting, don’t forget to mute your MIDI tracks so you won’t hear them and the new audio track(s) at the same time.